-Each additional percentage of net income realized between the percentages shown above is interpolated, such that each additional percentage of net income realized between the threshold amounts shown above results in a larger bonus payout, as shown in the table below:
+Each additional percentage of net income realized between the percentages shown above is interpolated and multiplied by the officer's bonus base, such that each additional percentage of net income realized between the threshold amounts shown above results in a larger bonus payout, as shown in the table below:

+Interpolation per 1% of increased earnings:

+Between Between

+Between Between 100-109% of 110-125% of

-Interpolation per 1% of increased earnings: Between 80-89% of Between 90-99% of Between 100-109% of Between 110 Target Net Income Target Net Income Target Net Income Target Net Income All executive officers 4% 1% 2.5% 2.67%
+80-89% of Target 90-99% of Target Target Target

+Net Income Net Income Net Income Net Income

+All named executive officers 4% 1% 2.50% 2.67%

-The net income target for the 2020 fiscal year was set at \$43.9 million on a consolidated basis.
+The net income target for the 2024 fiscal year was set at \$17.9 million on a consolidated basis.
 The net income target had previously been approved by the Board in consultation with management, and after considering the Company's profit potential, the impact of national and international economic conditions on the Company and the home furnishings industry as a whole.
-Based on these factors, the

-Committee concluded that the target and threshold levels were appropriate to motivate and appropriately reward executive officers to attain the desired level of performance for fiscal 2020.
+Based on these factors, the Committee concluded that the target and threshold levels were appropriate to motivate and appropriately reward executive officers to attain the desired level of performance for fiscal 2024.

-The 80% threshold performance level for our annual cash incentive was believed to be an achievable goal.
+The 80% threshold performance level for the annual cash incentive was believed to be an achievable goal.
 The 100-124% target performance level was believed to be aggressive, but attainable.
 Performance at or above the 125% level was believed to be realizable, but only with exceptional performance.